IIEleven11/StyleTTS2FineTune/README.md

 2. Open srtsegmenter.py and fill out all the file paths.
 3. Run the segmentation script:

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
-I was experimenting with phonemized srt files.
-You can disregard this phonemized .srt or comment that part of the code out.

 ### Phonemization